 Bias correction and downscaling

 Climate projections generated from Global or Regional Climate Models (RCM) are not suitable for direct use in hydrological models because of differences in scale between modelled atmospheric processes and hydrological processes.
-Based on the latest scientific knowledge of how to exploit RCM outputs in hydrology, a bias-correction and downscaling procedure was implemented nationally over Britain to generate Future Flows Climate.
+Based on the latest scientific knowledge of how to exploit RCM outputs in hydrology, a bias-correction and downscaling procedure was implemented over Britain to generate Future Flows Climate.

 The advantage of the regionalised parameter model is that it extends the climate range under which the model parameters are evaluated; this is particularly important in a warming climate for catchments where it is possible that evaporation processes might be water-limited.
 The advantage of catchment calibrated models is that they are designed to reproduce the best local hydrological processes.